INSIDE OUT: Butcher Billy and the Black Mirror comic

 Old and new

-Having said that, the faux comic book covers appearing in the pop-up shops use strong bursts of colour and exaggerate the drama.
+Having said that, the faux comic book covers appearing in the pop-up shops use strong bursts of color and exaggerate the drama.
 There are avatars of characters in the show, visualisations of the technology used and references to the music and lyrics.
 “I thought it was interesting to clash old and contemporary by using a vintage drawing style while keeping the technology of the episodes,” he explains.
 “The Watchmen was an influence, and the founding fathers of comics in general like Jack Kirby, Steve Ditko, Sal Buscema, John Romita Sr and Stan Lee.”

 Little touches created in Photoshop add to the authentic feel of the covers.
 Aged paper textures, half-tone ink patterns, little tears and folds, and a bit of distressing make them look like they’ve been read many times and kept in a box in the attic.
 None of the comics is based on Bandersnatch, but their relationship to the Black Mirror mythology adds to the retrospective aura generated by the pop-up shops, active 3 to 14 January, 2019.